bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Speaker 1: 00:29:40

-Yeah, actually, I'm just going to read a few things about here is that you prove about you prove from the article that to be for everyone knows what we are talking about.
+Yeah, actually, I'm just going to read a few things about here is that U-Prove about U-Prove from the article that to be for everyone knows what we are talking about.

 ## Unlinkable re-use of credentials.

 Speaker 1: 00:29:58

-From the efficiency point of view, therefore, the YouProve credential system based on Brand's work acquired and implemented by Microsoft, seems attractive.
+From the efficiency point of view, therefore, the U-Prove credential system based on Brand's work acquired and implemented by Microsoft, seems attractive.
-Uprove does not allow unlinkable reuse of credentials.
+U-Prove does not allow unlinkable reuse of credentials.
 In order to unlinkably use a credential again, a user must get it reissued, which actually suggests that, in fact, that this paper doesn't have linkable credentials, only unlinkable.
 These lines don't suggest that, but that's what's in the paper.
 Let me see One more thing there.